mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 6. Zoom in closer to see the NAIP imagery clearly within your grid cell

 **Important:** If your selected grid cell has no trees, is completely obscured by clouds, or is otherwise "unlabellable," simply repeat Steps 7-9 to generate a new random point and select a different grid cell.

+> **Concept note:** Saving the selected cell as its own file is not just a convenience step.
+It creates a clearly bounded unit of work.
+In GIS projects, separating a manageable study unit from a larger dataset often makes editing, quality control, and later review much easier.

 ---